railsgirls/guides.railsgirls.com/_posts/2014-01-30-continuous-travis.markdown

   target: https://api.de.a9s.eu
   username: jane.doe@example.com
   password:
-    secure: your encryped password determined by the travis gem=
+    secure: your encrypted password determined by the travis gem
   organization: railsgirls
   space: heaven
   on:
     repo: jane/railsgirls
 {% endhighlight %}

-Don’t forget to commit and push your changes to ``.travis.yml`` as it will be required in your Github repository to take effect.
+Don’t forget to commit and push your changes to ``.travis.yml`` as it will be required in your GitHub repository to take effect.

-From now on whenever you commit changes to your Github repository, tests will be run and your app is being deployed.
+From now on whenever you commit changes to your GitHub repository, tests will be run and your app is being deployed.
 Travis will then show a log output similar to this:

 {% highlight sh %}
 Installing deploy dependencies